Introduction to the InCountry Data Residency for Salesforce app

 Management of InCountry flags

-The InCountry for Salesforce app package introduces a set of custom metadata types, so called flags.
+The InCountry Data Residency for Salesforce package introduces a set of custom metadata types, so called flags.
 These flags regulate the activation of specific features within the package.

 - From Setup, click Custom Code, then select Custom Metadata Types.